 And oh, by the way Mr. Jones, we are already so very proud of you!
 LLAP

 Feature photo credit: Marcus LaCroix

-Dan Davidson is an IT Professional who lives in Yarmouth, Maine where he lives with his beautiful wife, Susan.
+Dan Davidson is an IT Professional who lives in Merrimack, NH where he lives with his beautiful wife, Susan and two dogs, Kali and Arya.
 In addition to Star Trek, he is an avid Disney fan and travels to Walt Disney World at least once a year.
-When not recording TrekGeeks, he likes to play golf, watch Star Trek, play with his two dogs, watch more Star Trek, visit family in New Hampshire, and watch Star Trek.
+When not recording TrekGeeks, he likes to watch Star Trek, play with his two dogs, watch more Star Trek, visit family, crossstitch, and watch Star Trek.